-Respite Services can be authorized as often as needed for caregiver relief or emergency absences of the caregiver up to the 30-day maximum per ISP year, within the limit of the member's cost limit.
-Respite must be authorized on Form H1700-1, Individual Service Plan — SPW (Pg.
+Respite services can be authorized as often as needed for caregiver relief or emergency absences of the caregiver up to the 30-day maximum per ISP year, within the limit of the member's cost limit.
+Respite must be authorized on Form H1700-1, Individual Service Plan (Pg.
 1), in daily units.
 For example, if two hours of respite are to be used per week, the ISP authorization is for five units.
 The calculation is two hours per week times 52 weeks = 104 hours divided by 24 hours = 4.33 units, rounded to next higher unit, or 5.
-The annual limit on Respite Services is 30 days, equivalent to 720 hours (30 days times 24 hours per day), unless approval to exceed the 30-day limit is given by the MCO.
-The MCO, who has overall responsibility for the coordination of SPW services, must keep track of the units a member has used.
-The provider may use Form H2067-MC, Managed Care Programs Communication, to notify the MCO of the dates and duration of Respite Services delivered so the MCO can track the number of respite days used.
+The annual limit on respite services is 30 days, equivalent to 720 hours (30 days times 24 hours per day), unless approval to exceed the 30-day limit is given by the MCO.
+The MCO, who has overall responsibility for the coordination of STAR+PLUS HCBS program services, must keep track of the units a member has used.
+The provider may use Form H2067-MC, Managed Care Programs Communication, to notify the MCO of the dates and duration of respite services delivered so the MCO can track the number of respite days used.

-7311 Requesting MCO Approval to Exceed the Respite Service Cap
+7311 MCO Approval to Exceed the Respite Service Cap

-Revision 11-2; Effective June 1, 2011
+Revision 18-2; Effective September 3, 2018

-To request approval to exceed the annual individual service plan (ISP) 30-day limit on Respite Services, the provider must send a written request to the managed care organization (MCO) documenting the:
+To request approval to exceed the annual individual service plan (ISP) 30-day limit on respite services, the provider must send a written request to the managed care organization (MCO) documenting the:

 need for additional respite units;